 Egg bhurji is the Indian twist to scrambled eggs.
 Packed with the right amount of flavor and spice, these delicious Indian scrambled eggs are perfect for any meal of the day!

-Egg Bhurji / Indian scrambled eggs in a pan garnished with jalapeños and cilantro
+Egg bhurji in a pan garnished with cilantro and green chili

-This Egg Bhurji needs minimal ingredients that you will always have in the house and is so easy to make you will get hooked to making it every week!
+This Egg Bhurji needs minimal ingredients that you will always have in the house and is so easy to make you will get hooked on making it every week!

 I love that these Indian scrambled eggs can be enjoyed any meal of the day.
-For breakfast, with bread, or for lunch/dinner with roti or dinner rolls (pav in Hindi).
+For breakfast, with bread, or for lunch or dinner with roti or dinner rolls (pav in Hindi).

 I make this Egg Bhurji whenever I am short on time or don’t have many veggies in the refrigerator.
 My mom was visiting recently and made this delicious scrambled egg curry.
-My husband loved it so much that and said it tasted just like Paneer bhurji.
-So I quickly took my mom’s exact recipe, which I am sharing with you here today!
+My husband loved it so much and said it tasted just like Paneer Bhurji.
+So, I quickly took my mom’s exact recipe, which I am sharing with you here today!

-If you love eggs, you will also enjoy Instant Pot Boiled Eggs, Avocado Egg Salad Sandwich, Air Fryer Frittata, Guacamole Deviled Eggs, & Egg Curry recipe too!
+If you love eggs, you will also enjoy this Instant Pot Boiled Eggs, Avocado Egg Salad Sandwich, Air Fryer Frittata, Guacamole Deviled Eggs, and Egg Curry recipe!

 What is Egg Bhurji?